 - Access to an online information center.

-You can suggest to the future collaborator to virtually meet his colleagues, discuss and exchange with them, add content (videos, Mooc, tutorials, articles) to inform as much as possible and in a fun way your new collaborator and especially develop the creation of social link.
+You can suggest to the future colleague to virtually meet his colleagues, discuss and exchange with them, add content (videos, Mooc, tutorials, articles) to inform as much as possible and in a fun way your new joiner and especially develop the creation of social link.

 Develop the employee experience

 After offering a convincing experience during the recruitment and onboarding process, the new employee will expect the same level of experience in developing his career internally.

 The management of training and learning is an important aspect of career development: it develops the skills of an employee, to extend his scope of actions, to improve his performance, to motivate him and show the importance you give to him.
 For all these reasons, the employee will naturally develop involvement and recognition towards your company while improving his overall experience.

 Training is also an important element for Millennials, who focus on personal development, skills and performance.